joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/25/briefing/un-gaza-cease-fire-trump-criminal-trial-china-spying.html

 **Flaco, Central Park Owl, Died With High Levels of Rat Poison in System**\
-`A necropsy conducted by the Bronx Zoo found that Flaco also had a severe pigeon virus when he crashed into a Manhattan building.`\
+`A necropsy conducted by the Bronx Zoo found that life-threatening levels of rat poison and a severe pigeon virus contributed to Flaco’s death last month.`\
 https://nytimes.com/2024/03/25/nyregion/flaco-owl-central-park-zoo-death-cause.html

 **New York Starts Distributing Debit Cards to Migrants, Despite Uproar**\